-Yes, if you have more than one EV, you can apply for a second set of incentives for a smart charger and participation in Managed Charging, however this is the limit for incentives per residential electric account.
+Yes, if you have more than one EV, you may apply for a second set of qualified charger and wiring incentive rebates for a qualified smart charger and participation in Managed Charging, however this is the limit for incentives per residential electric account.

-If I already applied and received EV charging incentives, can I apply for incentives again?
+If I already applied and received incentives, can I apply for incentives again?

-Yes, but only if you are applying for a second EV in the house.
-If you have a second residence that is on a separate electric meter, you can apply for this separately from your current electric account.
+Yes, but only if you are applying for a second participating EV in the house.
+If you have a second residence that is on a separate electric meter, you cannot apply for additional incentives unless you have a second EV enrolling in the Program.